migueldosantos1/AoC25/README.md

+# Advent of Code

-# Repo for Advent of Code 2025 edition
+Repo for Advent of Code 2025 edition

 # How to run:

-# python3 main.py
+python3 main.py